5clicklabs/hosp-pwa/src/objectives.appointments.md

 6. Doctor Selection:
    We haven't implemented the feature to show a list of doctors from the selected department and allow the user to choose one.
 7. Appointment Booking:
-   The actual process of booking the appointment and storing it in the database (Firestore) hasn't been implemented in the chat flow yet.